nativescript-vue/vue-cli-template/README.md

-> **TIP:** Try out the [next](https://github.com/nativescript-vue/vue-cli-template/tree/next) branch
+> **TIP:** Try out the [master](https://github.com/nativescript-vue/vue-cli-template) branch
-> it has been simplified and should work much better than the master version
+> it has been simplified and should work much better than the legacy version

 # vue-cli-template